Yakimono (Hannibal): Critical reviews

 Alan Sepinwall of HitFix wrote, "That's amazingly badass, but in a psychological way that plays to this show's distinctive strengths.
 Any generic TV hero can pump a few bullets into the evil serial killer, but Will is going to take down Hannibal the Cannibal his way, and hoo boy am I looking forward to seeing it."
-Mark Rozeman of Paste gave the episode a 8.7 out of 10 and wrote, "Hannibal is, above all else, a terrifyingly smart show.
+Mark Rozeman of Paste gave the episode an 8.7 out of 10 and wrote, "Hannibal is, above all else, a terrifyingly smart show.
 In an age where many TV viewers can effectively outline the progression of an episode or, better yet, an entire season based on the predictable formula typically woven into the DNA of network TV, this show is nothing short of an anomaly.
 Despite the fact that it's based on a popular book/film series with several bookmarked plot points, it's a program that still catches you off guard and leaves you wondering the ways in which it will zig and zag in reaching its inevitable destination."

 Gerri Mahn of Den of Geek gave the episode a perfect 5 star rating out of 5 and wrote, "Holy crap!
 Miriam Lass is alive!
 Last week Crawford found her, dirty, disheveled, and missing one arm in the bottom of a cistern.
 The scene was reminiscent of Silence of the Lambs and the well in which Buffalo Bill kept his victims.
 The show runners over at Hannibal do love to appropriate imagery and dialog from the movies.
 And that, in turn, is why I love them."
 Nick McHatton of TV Fanatic gave the episode a 4.4 star rating out of 5 and wrote, "The greatest moment of the installment comes in the form of Will resuming his therapy.
 When Will drops this bombshell on Hannibal, there's a momentary look of confusion that flashes across his face.
 Hannibal has not planned for Will to come back to their friendship in his design plans.
 It's an entirely new Will Graham in that room.
 He's calm, cool, collected, poised, and ridiculously handsome.
 Will Graham is ready to play as a mental equal to Hannibal rather than being one step behind."